-Children also have some constitutional rights.
-Specifically, they have the a right to equal protection, which means that every child is entitled to the same treatment at the hands of authority regardless of race, gender, disability, or religion.
+Minors also have rights under the U.S. Constitution.
+Specifically, they have the right to equal protection, which means that every child is entitled to the same treatment at the hands of authority regardless of race, gender, disability, or religion.
 Children are also entitled to due process, which includes notice and a hearing, before any of their basic rights are taken away by the government.

-Rights that Children Do Not Have
+Common Rights that Children Do Not Have

 Children are not allowed to vote, hold property, consent to medical treatment, sue or be sued, or enter into certain types of contracts.
 In some cases, a child is able to do these things but must have a parent or legal guardian act on his or her behalf.